sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 ![](./images/ha-bm-packet-flow.svg)

 1. (Green Lines) First, the packet for a new flow arrives to the active DPU.
 After ENI lookup, it will try to find the flow in the flow table.
 Due to flow being missing, the packet will go through the rest of the pipeline and eventually trapped into the data plane app.
-2. (Black Lines in Active DPU) The data plane app will get the lookup result from the packet and insert the flow entry in not sync'ed state to flow table using the DASH SAI flow APIs.
+2. (Black Lines in Active DPU) The data plane app will get the lookup result from the packet and insert the flow entry in not synched state to flow table using the DASH SAI flow APIs.
-3. (Red Line in Active DPU) The data plane app recirculate the packet back to the pipeline and hit the flow table again, because the flow is not sync'ed and this ENI is active side, HA stage will kick in and change this packet to a flow sync request packet, then forward it to its peer DPU.
+3. (Red Line in Active DPU) The data plane app recirculate the packet back to the pipeline and hit the flow table again, because the flow is not synched and this ENI is active side, HA stage will kick in and change this packet to a flow sync request packet, then forward it to its peer DPU.
 4. (Yellow Lines) The flow sync packet goes to the standby side, which will also hit the flow miss, skip the HA stage and trapped into data plane app.
-5. (Black Line in Standby DPU) The data plane app takes the flow decision from the flow sync packet, inserts the flow entry in sync'ed state.
+5. (Black Line in Standby DPU) The data plane app takes the flow decision from the flow sync packet, inserts the flow entry in synched state.
-6. (Red Lines in Standby DPU) The data plane app recirculate the packet back to the pipeline and hit the flow table again, because the packet is a flow sync request and flow is in sync'ed state, HA stage will transform this packet into flow sync ack and sending it back to its active side.
+6. (Red Lines in Standby DPU) The data plane app recirculate the packet back to the pipeline and hit the flow table again, because the packet is a flow sync request and flow is in synched state, HA stage will transform this packet into flow sync ack and sending it back to its active side.
 7. (Blue Lines) The packet goes back to the active side, which will hit the flow again.
-Since it is flow sync ack and flow is in not-sync'ed state, the packet will be trapped into data plane app again.
+Since it is flow sync ack and flow is in not-synched state, the packet will be trapped into data plane app again.
-8. (Black Line in Active DPU) The data plane app will update the flow sync state into sync'ed state and recirculate the packet again.
+8. (Black Line in Active DPU) The data plane app will update the flow sync state into synched state and recirculate the packet again.
-9. (Purple Lines) The final packet will be sent to the pipeline again, hit the flow entry in sync'ed state, applying all the transformation and send out to the network.
+9. (Purple Lines) The final packet will be sent to the pipeline again, hit the flow entry in synched state, applying all the transformation and send out to the network.

 ## 6. Workflows